SirPepe/html-import/readme.md

 To use the element in HTML you have to import the main script somewhere.
 The custom element will register itself automatically and upgrade any already-existing instances of `<html-import>`.
-Any new instances of
+Any new instances will initialize in an upgraded state.

 The element has two important HTML attributes: